Reflections of Study Abroad Photography Contest - LSC-CyFair

 Any student who participated in a Study Abroad program during the current year.

 - Each entry consists of an entry form and a single image.
-Each entrant may submit entries at different times during the entry period, but no entrant may submit in total more than 20 (twenty) entries.
+Each entrant may submit entries at different times during the entry period, but entrants may submit no more than 20 (twenty) entries.

-All entries must be submitted electronically (Photography Contest Entry Form (fillable PDF) and photo) to email@example.com and received no later than TBA.
+All entries must be submitted electronically (Photography Contest Entry Form (fillable PDF) and photo) to email@example.com and received no later than August 5, 2016.
 Proof of submission is not proof of receipt.
 You should receive confirmation email of your entry within 72 hours.
-If you do not receive confirmation within 72 hours, please send an email to firstname.lastname@example.org.
+If you do not receive confirmation within 72 hours, please send an email to firstname.lastname@example.org or email@example.com.

 Each Entry Must Comply with the Following Requirements: